 Geographical Areas

 Area #1 - Western-most hillside area, including the Hollywood Reservoir.
 Starting at the intersection of Franklin Ave. and Cahuenga Blvd.; north on the middle of Cahuenga Boulevard to the John Anson Ford Theatre.
 Excluding the John Anson Ford Theatre, then continue to Lake Hollywood Reservoir.
-Through the center of Lake Hollywood Reservoir, including the neighborhood of Lake Hollywood, to the top NW corner of Griffith Park.
-Continue south along the Griffith Park Boundary to its south-west corner; thence jump to the north end of Creston Drive; east and then south on Creston Drive to Vasanta Way; south on Vasanta Way to Dearborn Drive north on Dearborn Drive to Winans Ave.; east on Winans Ave. to Gower St.; south on Gower St to Franklin Ave; thence west on the middle of Franklin Ave to Cahuenga Blvd. and point of beginning.
+Through the center of Lake Hollywood Reservoir, including the neighborhood of Lake Hollywood Estates, to the top NW corner of Griffith Park.
+Continue south along the Griffith Park Boundary to its south-west corner; thence jump to the north end of Creston Drive; east and then south on Creston Drive to Vasanta Way; south on Vasanta Way to Dearborn Drive north on Dearborn Drive to Winans Avenue; east on Winans Avenue to Gower Street; south on Gower Street to Franklin Avenue; thence west on the middle of Franklin Avenue to Cahuenga Boulevard. and point of beginning.

-Area #2 - Central Hillside Area, including Cheremoya Ave.
-School.
-Beginning at Franklin Ave. and Gower St., north on Gower St. to Winans Ave.; west on Winans Ave. to Dearborn Dr.; south on Dearborn Dr. to Vasanta Way; Vasanta Way north to Creston Dr.; north and then west on Creston Dr. to its north end; jump to south-west corner of Griffith Park Boundary; thence north on Park Boundary and then east, including “Hollywood” sign and Mount Lee Park; east and then south on Mount Lee Dr to Mulholland Hwy.; East on Mulholland Hwy to Hollyridge Dr.; south on Hollyridge Dr. to its point closest to north end of Cheremoya Ave.; thence jump to the northern extremity of Cheremoya Ave.; thence south on Cheremoya Ave. to Franklin Ave.; west on the middle of Franklin Ave. to Gower St. and point of beginning.
+Area #2 - Central Hillside Area, including Cheremoya Elementary School.
+Beginning at Franklin Avenue and Gower Street, north on Gower Street to Winans Avenue; west on Winans Avenue to Dearborn Drive; south on Dearborn Drive to Vasanta Way; Vasanta Way north to Creston Drive; north and then west on Creston Drive to its north end; jump to south-west corner of Griffith Park Boundary; thence north on Park Boundary and then east, including “Hollywood” sign and Mount Lee Park; east and then south on Mount Lee Dr to Mulholland Hwy.; East on Mulholland Highway to Hollyridge Drive; south on Hollyridge Drive to its point closest to north end of Cheremoya Avenue; thence jump to the northern extremity of Cheremoya Avenue; thence south on Cheremoya Avenue to Franklin Avenue; west on the middle of Franklin Avenue to Gower Street and point of beginning.

 Area #3 - Eastern-most hillside area, including Bronson Canyon.
-Starting at Cheremoya Ave. and Franklin Ave., north on Cheremoya Ave. to its north end; jump to Hollyridge Drive at its closest point.; thence north on Hollyridge Drive to Mulholland Hwy and north on Mulholland Hwy to Mount Lee Drive and then north on Mount Lee Drive thence east along the north boundary of HUNC; thence to the east boundary of HUNC; thence south along the east boundary of HUNC to the middle of Los Feliz Blvd.; thence to the middle of Western Ave.; the middle of Western Ave. to the middle of Franklin Ave.; west along the middle of Franklin Ave. to Cheremoya Ave. and the point of beginning.
+Starting at Cheremoya Avenue and Franklin Avenue, north on Cheremoya Avenue to its north end; jump to Hollyridge Drive at its closest point.; thence north on Hollyridge Drive to Mulholland Hwy and north on Mulholland Highway to Mount Lee Drive and then north on Mount Lee Drive thence east along the north boundary of HUNC; thence to the east boundary of HUNC; thence south along the east boundary of HUNC to the middle of Los Feliz Boulevard.; hence to the middle of Western Ave.; the middle of Western Ave. to the middle of Franklin Ave.; west along the middle of Franklin Ave. to Cheremoya Ave. and the point of beginning.

-Area # 4 - From middle of Franklin at Western Ave. proceed south to Hollywood Blvd.
-Continue west along middle of Hollywood Blvd. to the Hollywood Freeway.
-Continue NW along freeway to Franklin Ave.
+Area # 4 - From middle of Franklin at Western Ave. proceed south to Hollywood Boulevard.
+Continue west along middle of Hollywood Boulevard to the Hollywood (101) Freeway.
+Continue NW along freeway to Franklin Avenue.
 Turn east, down the middle of Franklin Ave. to Western Ave.

 Area # 5 - From middle of Cahuenga Ave. at Hollywood Blvd., proceed to Franklin Ave.
 Head east down the middle of Franklin to the Hollywood (101) freeway.
 Continue SE along freeway to middle of Hollywood Blvd.
 Proceed down the middle of Hollywood Blvd. west to Cahuenga Blvd.